Criminal Cases Review Commission will probe its role in Andrew Malkinson case

 It will focus on the CCRC’s decisions and actions relating to Mr Malkinson’s two applications to the body.

-The announcement comes after CCRC chairman Helen Pitcher met Justice Secretary Alex Chalk on Wednesday and discussed the issues in the case.
+The announcement comes after CCRC chair Helen Pitcher met Justice Secretary Alex Chalk on Wednesday and discussed the issues in the case.

 After Mr Malkinson’s release, advances in scientific techniques allowed his legal team to provide new DNA analysis that cast doubt on his conviction to the CCRC, which then commissioned its own testing.